Why Should Coloradans be Aware of Ticks?

 We have been asked several times, “Why talk about Lyme disease in Colorado?”
-Our answer is that Lyme disease is the most commonly reported tick-borne disease found throughout the US and worldwide and it is impacting increasing numbers of Coloradans and their pets each year!
-Though the blacklegged tick, which is the primary vector for transmitting this disease have not been reported within Colorado; a bacteria, Borrelia bissettii (Type Strain DN127), which can be pathogenic and responsible for causing Lyme-like disease in humans has been documented in our Colorado wildlife and other competent tick vectors.
-Lyme has also been documented in an increasing number of dogs since 2012.
+Our answer is that Lyme disease is the most commonly reported vector-borne disease found throughout the US and it is impacting increasing numbers of Coloradans and their pets each year!
+Lyme disease has also been documented in an increasing number of dogs in Colorado since 2012 as tracked by the Companion Animal Parasite Council.
+Though blacklegged ticks (Ixodes scapularis and Ixodes pacificus), which are the primary vectors for transmitting this disease, are not known to be endemic to Colorado, I. scapularis has been recorded in Colorado from canine pets for decades, with most recent documentation from dogs with recent travel from Arkansas and Indiana in Fall 2017.
+The tick collected from the dog with travel from Indiana tested positive for Lyme disease (B. burgdorferi) through laboratory testing conducted by Dr. Heather Szerlong at Ticknology.
+In addition, a bacteria, Borrelia bissettii (Type Strain DN127), which can be pathogenic and responsible for causing Lyme-like disease in humans has been documented in our Colorado wildlife and other competent tick vectors, Ixodes spinipalpus, which is also known as an occasional human biter, but the significance to human health is yet to be determined.
 It is our responsibility to share information about a disease that Coloradans or their pets may encounter within Colorado and through their travels nationwide and globally.

 Elevating awareness can help keep others safe and healthy; and will support those already impacted.
 Regardless of where exposure to tick-borne pathogens are occurring, many individuals, families and pets living in Colorado have been impacted by these diseases and the prevalence of many of these diseases continues to rise nationwide.
 The resources provided by COTBDAA are intended to ELEVATE awareness for the many stakeholders in Colorado by providing education, prevention, research and advocacy to keep our residents safe and healthy!
 Additionally, we are a place for those already impacted by Lyme and other tick-borne diseases to seek support and information to assist in pursuit of medical care.